 “Now, you’re talking about the same risk factors—heart disease, lung disease, kidneys not working well, and being overall frail—that expose you to potentially a severe illness and even mortality,” Dr. Sanghavi said.
 “That’s why for older adults, if not the general population, it is imperative to keep up with the booster regime.

-“I know all of us are tired and want this pandemic to go away, but if variants are floating around in the air, there is a risk to this patient population,” he added.
+Even though the COVID-19 public health emergency has ended, “if variants are floating around in the air, there is a risk to this patient population,” he added.
 “And that risk is more pronounced in older adults than any other group.”

 “Older adults have outsized comorbidities because as you age, you tend to get chronic diseases like diabetes, hypertension, heart disease, your kidneys are not working as well or your liver,” Dr. Sanghavi said.
 “So, all those comorbidities added to the phenomena of waning immunity as you age leads to you getting an outsized physical manifestation, which is much more severe if you compare it to a younger, healthier individual.